Sulawesi Canal: Impact

 The canal would also benefit the sustainability of the gas industry in Sulawesi, especially the shipping of LNG products from PT Donggi Senoro LNG in Luwuk, Banggai, Central Sulawesi.

-The canal would be considered as a gateway to Eastern Indonesia, according to Member of the House of Representatives Commission VII for the 2014–2019 period Ahmad Ali.
 And with the prospects of Indonesia's new capital, Nusantara, the effect of moving the national capital from Jakarta to Kalimantan would be seen as a way to accelerate business and economy of Sulawesi and eastern provinces.